 From a college perspective, this stage should be all about exploration!
 I would look at all kinds of different options before narrowing down.
 See what’s out there!
 If your child is precocious enough, have them write out some goals of what you are looking for in a program.
 Are they looking at BFA, BA, BM?
 Audition-based on non-audition?
 Are they hoping for a Liberal Arts environment or a Conservatory?
 There are pluses and minuses to all of it, depending on what you are looking for.
 And that is the most important aspect of this stage for me: listen to what comes back to you as you research together.
 It is not at all uncommon that goals can change the more deeply you explore.

 This is a time to be building your skills!
-You still have real time to make substantive changes to the artist you are bringing in the room.
+You still have real time to make substantive changes to the artist you are bringing into the room.
 Start off by evaluating where you are realistically, and then invest time in the areas you feel you need the most help.
 As a Musical Theater applicant, this can mean a lot!
 You are going to have to Sing, Act, and Dance for these schools.
 Aside from just your skills, this is a great time to grow and explore your artistry.
 Remember these schools are looking for curious, flexible young artists and not finished products.
 One of the best things you can do for yourself during this time period is to lay the foundation of process-based work.
-If you can start by figuring out how you are going to rehearse, and carry that idea of rehearsal process forward throughout prescreens and into auditions, it will prevent you from ever feeling “stuck” in your choices.
+If you can start by figuring out how you are going to rehearse, and carry that idea of the rehearsal process forward throughout prescreens and into auditions, it will prevent you from ever feeling “stuck” in your choices.
 Once you start thinking Process over Product, you’ll never go back!

-Possible Timing = Early: Freshman + Sophomore year – Fall of Junior year
+Earlier: Freshman/Sophomore year – Fall of Junior year

 Later: Winter – April of Junior Year